TobiasPSP/Modules.PsoProgressButton/README.md

 # Controlling Taskbar Button Animations

-On the Windows platform, beginning with Windows 7 the shell introduced taskbar button animations.
+On the Windows platform, beginning with Windows 7 the shell has introduced taskbar button animations.

 Taskbar buttons can show progress state, an indeterminate progress bar, and colors for interruptions (orange) and error (red).